The Department of Employment will be hosting in 2017 the following events:

 Other Bilateral and Multilateral Forums

-The Department exchanges ideas and learnings with other economies and social partners through formal and informal channels including:
+The Department of Employment exchanges ideas and learnings with other economies and social partners through formal channels with like-minded countries as well as informal channels such as consulting government counterparts, business groups, think tanks, peak bodies, research institutions and academia.